 Markets for some of the Company s non-DRAM products are expected to grow rapidly, in particular the markets for NAND Flash and CMOS image sensors.
 The Company believes that its product and process technology and manufacturing competencies position it well to compete in these markets.
-Accordingly, the Company plans to allocate an increasing portion of its manufacturing capacity to these products in 2005.
-Success in these markets is dependent in part on the Company s ability to timely develop new products that are well received by customers and gain sufficient market share.
+Accordingly, the Company plans to allocate an increasing portion of its manufacturing capacity to these products in 2005 and 2006.
+Success in these markets is largely dependent in part on the Company s ability to timely develop new products that are well received by customers.